commandiron/OutlinedDropDownMenuComposeLibrary/README.md

-# Outlined Drop Down Menu - Jetpack Compose
+# Outlined Drop Down Menu - Library - Jetpack Compose

 ## Setup
 1. Open the file `settings.gradle` (it looks like that)